flyteorg/flytesnacks/docs/getting_started/creating_a_flyte_project.md

 git init
 ```

-### Run your workflow in a local Python environment and view the results
+### Run your workflow in a local Python environment

 To check that your Flyte project was set up correctly, run the workflow in a local Python environment: